goliviero/software_get_started/bash_tutorial/bashrc_functions.rst

    export -f extract
 ..

-To reset your paths and empty the variables you set previously:
+Reset your paths and empty the variables you set previously:

 .. code:: sh